 Patient care is today more of a teamwork and no longer dependent on a single specialty.
 “Most of the surgeries are through cardio-pulmonary bypass that controls the function of heart and lungs by a machine.
 Here the support of cardiologist, cardiac anaesthetist, cardiac radiologist, cardiovascular pathologist, nuclear medicine specialist is inevitable,” says Dr. Balram Airan, Head of Cardio-Thoracic Sciences Centre, AIIMS.

-A Personal Loan for Doctors helps medical professionals keep pace with this evolutionand opt for a super-specialty degree without worrying about the finances.
-These loans with a high loan amount of Rs.30 lakh with money in your bank in 24 hours, will make you reconsider educational loans as an option.
+A Personal Loan for Doctors helps medical professionals keep pace with this evolution and opt for a super-specialty degree without worrying about the finances.
+These loans with a high loan amount of Rs.
+55 lakh with money in your bank within 48 hours* of approval.
 You can avail the loan to finance education in a super specialty degree, with which you look to enhance your knowledge and boost your professional career.
 This loan also has a ‘Flexi’ format wherein you can borrow as per your needs and repay the funds as and when you have excess funds on you.
 This is especially beneficial when you’re opting for a super-specialty degree abroad and you can’t exactly anticipate the funds required.